Jonas1312/ChallengeMKea/README.md

 - Adam/AdamW (converges fast but not as good as SGD)
 - Adabound/Amsbound

-## Things I would have liked to try if GPU cloud providers weren't so expensive 😕
+## Things I would have liked to try if GPU weren't so expensive 😕

 - Other EfficientNet models
 - TTA